wrussell1999/dsc-guestbook/README.md

 ### Congrats :tada:

-You've sucessfully creted a pull request!
-You're changes will now have to be reviewed.
+You've sucessfully created a pull request!
+Your changes will now have to be reviewed.
 If you're filled out your details correctly your pull request will be approved and you will show up on the guestbook.